epolsen/hello-world/README.md

 # hello-world
-Trying to learnn GitHub through a tutorial.
+Trying to learn GitHub through a tutorial.

 I'm learning about branches and commit changes in GitHub.